 Blue Water Navy Agent Orange Update

 In the past year, a lot has changed for U.S. Navy veterans who served during the Vietnam War era and did not go ashore in Vietnam or into the inland waterways / rivers (brown waters) of Vietnam.
 These sailors, known as Blue Water sailors have been denied VA benefits due to Agent Orange exposure for many years by the Department of Veterans Affairs, but now the law has recognized that anyone who served within 12 nautical miles in the territorial sea of the Republic of Vietnam was likely exposed to Agent Orange and is, then, entitled to service connection for those diseases known to be caused by that exposure.
-This change in the law by Congress will lead to grants of service connection for many veterans, but it’s important to know how to get those disability benefits.
+This change in the law by Congress will lead to grants of service connection for many veterans, but it’s important to know how to get those Agent Orange benefits.
+For a list of Navy ships in Vietnam waters, click here!
 The Blue Water Navy Vietnam Veterans Act says:

 Blue Water Navy Vietnam Veterans must have served within 12 nautical miles